Cotton Supply Solutions

-Our sustainable cotton business connects raw cotton suppliers, traders and end users around the globe through integrated sourcing, logistics, sales and distribution activities.
-Leveraging Targray Group’s supply chain capabilities and international footprint, our cotton traders are able to create differentiated value for customers.
-We operate in markets around the world, with a large origination and destination network backed by an experienced team of supply chain specialists.
+Our cotton business connects raw cotton suppliers, traders and end users around the globe through integrated sourcing, logistics, sales and distribution.
+Leveraging Targray’s supply chain and international footprint, our traders are able to create differentiated value for customers.

-Our work in the international cotton sector allows us to address global challenges surrounding sustainable supply chains and agriculture practices while also creating opportunities for profitable, responsible growth in developing countries.
+Our work in the international cotton sector allows us to address global challenges surrounding sustainable supply chains while also creating opportunities for profitable, responsible growth in developing countries.

 What We Do